basemmerink/fungal-twitch/README.md

 If someone sets a "from" or "to" again, before the other one is set, it will override the old one
 As soon as both materials are set, the fungal shift will happen.

+## Mod settings (ingame)

-A message will be sent ingame to explain the shift that just happened.
+- *Log a shift result* - A message with the materials from the shift will be sent to the player
-If you do not wish to see this message you can change it in the mod settings ingame
+- *Start with Peace with the gods* - The player will start with the perk *Peace with the gods*
+- *Start with Breathless* - The player will start with the perk *Breathless*

 ## Credits